Sarah Ann Henley: Attempted suicide

 The cabman later defended his actions in a letter to the Bristol Times & Mirror, stating that he had only just had his cab cleaned and repaired, during which it was off the road and he was unable to earn a living.
-He called for a fund to be set up to assist cabbies in these circumstances and pointed out that the corporation should have had an ambulance available for incidents like this.
+He called for a fund to be set up to assist cabbies in these circumstances and pointed out that the corporation should have had an ambulance available for similar incidents.

-Later life
+Personal life

 Sarah Ann never went back to the Rising Sun in Ashton where she was working as a barmaid.
-On the 26 January 1900, she married Edward Lane, who worked at a Bristol wagon works.
+On 26 January 1900, she married Edward Lane, who worked at a Bristol wagon works.

 With the passing of time, Henley ceased being self-conscious about the affair.
 She even kept as souvenirs the photographs of the two children, Ruby and Elsie Brown, who in September 1896 survived being thrown off the bridge by their deranged father.

 Living to be 85 years of age, she died on 31 March 1948, and was buried 6 April 1948 at Avon View Cemetery.